 To quiet the day’s stresses, you’ve got to practice it.
 It’s like all other skills.
 It won’t come automatically or immediately, you have got to schedule, practice, and attempt it continuously.
 Luckily, it’s simple and easy to implement whether you’re on a plane or lying in bed.

 You most likely don’t realize you’re in constant conversation with yourself.
 Count to 100 and distract your brain.
-Mentally visualize you’re erasing your thoughts as if you were clearing the trash on your desktop.
+Imagine that you’re erasing your disruptive thoughts as if you were deleting stuff on your phone.
 Any style of technique or exercise that gets your brain to cut down is great.
 Start with just five minutes of quiet time, then try and go longer, adding 3-5 minutes daily.
 Close your eyes and take yourself back to a more relaxed place, whether that’s a quiet playground or relaxing memory.
 Stay in this moment until you drift to sleep.

-If you’re only meditating before bed, your body will create a reflex or an association, so it recognizes this exercise as a trigger that’s relaxing, quiets your mind, and creates a response to sleep.
+Meditate regularly before bed so your body associates sleep with this exercise and creates a relaxation response.
 However, some people experience rejuvenation after meditating and have a tough time falling asleep for a few hours after.
 Do some trial and error- avoid meditation practices that stimulate your mind, and go for ones that help wind you down.
 To be safe, meditate a minimum of half an hour before you intend to really go to sleep.

 Close up all stimuli in your bedroom.
 Power down your electronics, dim or shut down the lights, and eliminate any distractions.
 Now, sitting up in bed, close your eyes.
 Depending on your senses and how much you would like to involve them, some people wish to have quiet music or a diffuser with a comforting scent.
 You can also meditate along with your spouse.
 You won’t feel as self-conscious doing it together, and it can help create a routine you’ll persist with.